sckaff/logos/docs/notes.md

 - Increase/decrease neurons in a layer
 - Increase/decrease layer

-### OBS

-- Show initial state/best model
-- Figure out good encoding mech
-  - For initial state?
-  - Including weights file with it

 ## Notes

 - Swarm intelligence?
-Agents each w/ differennt purposes
+Agents each w/ different purposes
-- Think of debbuging whenn creating vizualization
+- Think of debbuging when creating vizualization
 - Fully-connected network foor each input
   - "Areas of the brain"
   - Better than auxiliary networks?